 Our analyses above focus on the labor-market returns to school attendance, calculated as an increment to earnings.
 We have not considered any direct costs.
-In the absence of measures of direct cost incurred, Jepsen et al. (2021) describes the process of estimating the costs to completing an award by school type.
+In the absence of measures of direct cost incurred, Jepsen et al. (2021) describe the process of estimating the costs to completing an award by school type.
 They show that the average cost for obtaining a certificate in a for-profit school, approximately \$14,000, is twice as much as the cost at a community college.
-For an associate's degree, the average cost at a for-profit is more than \$25,000, more than three times the cost at a community college.
+For an associate's degree, the average cost at a for-profit is over \$25,000, more than three times the cost at a community college.
 Differences in field of study do not explain these cost differentials.

 Given that the direct costs of attendance for students in for-profit schools and community colleges differ, it is natural to estimate returns net of those costs.
-For such calculations, we used average earnings of those seeking certificates or degrees by quarter since enrollment reported in Figures 1a and 1b, in conjunction with our estimates of the effect on earnings for this same population from Figures 2a and 2b.
-We combine this with employment rates, along with estimates of enrollment effects on employment (Figures 3a and 3b), to provide the dollar difference in the expected earnings (including direct costs) for the average recipient in each quarter.
+For such calculations, we use average earnings for quarter since enrollment reported in Figures 1a and 1b, in conjunction with our estimates of the effect on earnings for these same groups from Figures 2a and 2b.
+We combine them with employment rates, along with estimates of enrollment effects on employment (Figures 3a and 3b), to provide the dollar difference in the expected earnings (including direct costs) for the average recipient in each quarter.
 Estimates therefore account for both the effects on earnings for those working and on the likelihood of employment, and they account for forgone earnings as well as direct costs while in school.
 Our estimates of the effects of enrollment on earnings cover only 25 quarters after entry, but returns presumably are expected to accrue for a more extended period.
 In the face of this uncertainty, we choose to extrapolate our data to 100 quarters (25 years), simply taking the average dollar benefit received in quarters 21-25 and extending it through quarter 100.
 Direct costs are assumed paid over the quarters of enrollment.
 Although these assumptions are arbitrary, the basic pattern of results is not sensitive to the particulars.

-Although internal rates of return do not provide a comprehensive measure of the value of an investment, such a measure does indicate at what interest rates net returns would be positive.
+Although internal rates of return do not provide a comprehensive measure of the value of an investment, such measures indicate at what interest rate the net return would be positive.
 Table 3 provides estimates of the internal rate of return.
 Return estimates vary quite dramatically, although all indicate a return on investment in excess of 5 percent.
 For men, the internal rate of return for those seeking certificates at for-profit schools is 13.6 percent, whereas it is 39 percent for men in community colleges.
 For men seeking associate's degrees, the for-profit rate of return is 5.4 percent, whereas the return for men attending community colleges is 20.5 percent.